Haunting Love: Su Yang/'Su Yang'

-Su Yang exist in XiaoYa's imagination, she turns to him in times of trouble, of uncertainty, he was conjured from her memories when she needed protecting, or when she needed comfort in her loneliness. in the movie, Su Yang was deliberately portrayed to misdirect audiences from the fact that he was alive.
+Su Yang exists in XiaoYa's imagination.
+She turns to him in times of trouble and uncertainty.
+He was conjured from her memories when she needed protecting, or when she needed comfort in her loneliness. in the movie, Su Yang was deliberately portrayed to misdirect audiences from the fact that he was not alive.

 But subtle hints were dropped; Su Yang only appears in scenes alone with XiaoYa - in the supermarket, in the ice-skating rink, in the car and her apartment when no one else was there.
 None of XiaoYa's friends or associates ever mentioned him, nor was he in any of the flashbacks, photos or group gatherings.
-He appeared seemingly out-of-nowhere, and dissipate the same way.
+He appeared seemingly out-of-nowhere, and dissipated the same way.

 He was always there when XiaoYa needed help; when she was coping with her loss, when she was raped by Xu Wei or when she needed advice or comfort.
 But 'Su Yang' have a more sinister purpose; he was also her dark side, her mechanism and justification for committing murder. in the movie, we saw 'Su Yang' as the Raincoat Killer stalking JiaWen and pushing her off the ledge, or when 'Su Yang' stabbed Xu Wei to death, or when 'Su Yang' came to rescue her from the stalker.
 In the big reveal, XiaoYa was in 'Su Yangs place.

 As her condition worsen, XiaoYa began whispering and eventually shouting at 'Su Yang', telling us that she genuinely believe he is apart from her, but when 'Su Yang' said she cannot surrender because in doing so, she is essentially surrendering herself to the authorities because 'I am you, you are me.'
 Suggesting somehow XiaoYa was aware Su Yang was dead, but she managed to convince herself otherwise.

 Su Yang/'Su Yang' played on the symbolism of Yin and Yang, of dark and light, the duality of Su Yang/'Su Yang' was prevalent in the movie.

 'Little' Xiao Ya

 Lost sight in one eye, 'Little' XiaoYa let her hair grew long and obscure a part of her face, she carried a little doll with an eye gouged out.
 This image returned later in XiaoYa's life as a terrifying specter only she can see in the depth of her delirium.
 XiaoYa saw her younger self first time as a reflection while she was shopping in the supermarket, when she was ice-skating with 'Su Yang' and in the dream sequence.

-She is the image of XiaoYa's weak and vulnerable side, the little girl Su Yang always cared for and protected, she is also the image of XiaoYa's first trauma - the car accident that left her scarred, she resurfaced to haunt her as XiaoYa's growing schizophrenia that was amplified by the trauma of the recent tragic events in her life.